-I grew up on a hobby farm with German Shepherds that were part of our everyday activities and were some of my best friends.
-I new from a very young age that I wanted to do something that involved animals but especially dogs.
+I grew up in Pitt Meadows, BC on a hobby farm with German Shepherds that were part of our everyday activities and were some of my best friends.
+I knew from a very young age that I wanted to do something that involved animals but especially dogs.
 It was not until after being married and our last child of 6 children was born in 1996 that we acquired our first family dog – a golden retriever named Goldie.
-I took her to an obedience school to socialize and have some fun with her but was appalled at the way this particular school interpreted ‘training a dog’, a valued member of our family and knew there was a better way.
+I took her to an obedience school to socialize and have some fun with her but was appalled at the way this particular school interpreted ‘training a dog', a valued member of our family and knew there was a better way.
 I spent the next couple of years attending different training schools, reading every book and watching every video I could get my hands on.
 I also started giving private, in-home lessons and for free of charge taught two, 8 week classes of 8 students each.
-In September 2000 I officially opened up BernerGold Dog Training.
+In September 2000 I officially opened up Bernergold Dog Training.

 My goals as a trainer are to help people see the bond/relationship they can have with their dogs, to have all dogs be a Canine Good Neighbor and valued member of their family.
 Training methods are positive, motivational, and non-aversive.